-to present themselves before Yahweh "to stand together before Yahweh as he commanded them to do."
+to present themselves before Yahweh Alternate translation: "to stand together before Yahweh as he commanded them to do."
 Yahweh This is the name of God that he revealed to his people in the Old Testament.
 See the translationWord page about Yahweh concerning how to translate this.
-ULT 6 Then it was the day when the sons of God came to present themselves before Yahweh.
-Satan also came with them.
 From wandering on the earth, from going back and forth on it The phrases "wandering" and "going back and forth" refer to the activity of traveling all over the earth in order to emphasize its completeness.
-Alternate translation: "From going everywhere on the earth" (See: Parallelism and Merism) ULT 7 Yahweh said to Satan, "From where have you come?"
-Then Satan answered Yahweh and said, "From wandering on the earth, from going back and forth on it."
-Have you considered my servant Job?
+Alternate translation: "From going everywhere on the earth" (See: [[rc:///ta/man/translate/figs-parallelism]] and [[rc:///ta/man/translate/figs-merism]]) (See: Parallelism (p.1199)) Have you considered my servant Job?

 "Have you thought about my servant Job?"
 Here God is beginning to talk with Satan about Job.
-Alternate translation: "Consider my servant Job" (See: Rhetorical Question) a blameless and upright man ULT 8 Yahweh said to Satan, "Have you considered my servant Job?
-For there is no one like him on the earth, a blameless and upright man, one who fears God and turns from evil."
-The words "blameless" and "upright" share similar meanings and emphasize that Job was a righteous man.
+Alternate translation: "Consider my servant Job" (See: Rhetorical Question (p.1216)) (See: Rhetorical Question (p.1216)) a blameless and upright man The words "blameless" and "upright" share similar meanings and emphasize that Job was a righteous man.
 See how you translated this in Job 1:1.
-Alternate translation: "one who did what was right before God" (See: Doublet) one who fears God "one who honors God."
+Alternate translation: "one who did what was right before God" (See: Doublet (p.
+1144)) (See: Doublet (p.1144)) one who fears God "one who honors God."
 See how you translated this in Job 1:1.
 Does Job fear God without reason?